Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-08-09

 Yoast SEO Premium 19.1 is out today!
 We're introducing another new feature in this release: the front-end SEO Inspector.
 It's a tool that lets you check your SEO settings and metadata, right from the front-end of your website.
 Try it out!
-And read more about what's new in Yoast SEO Premium 19.1 in [https://yoa.st/release-9-8-22](our release post in English) or [https://yoa.st/release-9-8-22-spanish](our release post in Spanish)!
+And read more about what's new in Yoast SEO Premium 19.1 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!

 #### Enhancements